 There are also algorithmic penalties that can lower your search results page ranking.
 This occurs when Google deems your site less than satisfactory, hence pushing you down the search results.
 This is why it’s important to always keep up-to-date on SEO best practices, to stay ahead of the algorithm.

 Along with keeping up-to-date with SEO best practices, you also need a way to track your successes and failures.
 There are a variety of tools available to you (like Google Analytics) so that you can see if your efforts are working or not.

-That sums up our basic SEO crash course!
-If you’d like to take your education to the next level, check out my course, The Lab.
-The Lab is our resource hub for anyone who wants to learn SEO on their own and become a digital marketing expert.
+That sums up our basic search engine optimization crash course!
+Hope you got answers to all of your common SEO questions.
+If you’d like to take your education to the next level, check out my digital course, The Affiliate Lab.
+The Affiliate Lab is a world-renown blueprint resource hub for people who want to learn SEO on their own and become digital marketing experts.

 But if you don’t have the time to build up your SEO skills from scratch, you don’t have to miss out on the transformative power of great SEO.
-Reach out to The Search Initiative, my professional SEO agency that I overlook, and see how you can take your site to the next level.
+Reach out to The Search Initiative, my professional SEO agency that I oversee, and determine how you can take your site to the next level.